 Why does belly skin need tightening?

 LOOSE SKIN is usually a by-product when you lose a lot of weight quickly.
 Since the skin is a living organ, it can tighten slightly.
 Age, duration of excess weight was present and genetics play an important role if the skin can tighten.
+This is why it can be a huge issue for people having liposuction, and also for their surgeons to make sure they take out just the right amount that you see the difference, but you’re not left with skin hanging.

 Eating well, staying hydrated, and taking care of skin health can help.
 If you think your skin is a wrapper, tightening muscle mass can help “replenish” saggy rolls.